 - Guillain-Barré syndrome: This is a specific type of peripheral neuropathy triggered by infection.

 - Some autoimmune disorders: These include rheumatoid arthritis and systemic lupus erythematosus (SLE).

 - Some kinds of cancer: These including lymphoma and multiple myeloma

 - excessive alcohol intake

-- some drugs, for example, chemotherapy and HIV treatment
+- some medications, such as chemotherapy and HIV treatment drugs

 - B12 or folate vitamin deficiencies